 Profitability reached record highs (Figure 7).
 In the first three months of 2023 banks generated a net profit after tax of EUR 1.1bn, up 64% from the same period the year before.
 The key returns indicators grew substantially as well: return on assets (ROA) from 1.0% at the end of 2022 to 1.9% in September and return on equity (ROE) from 8.2% to 16.9%.
 The greatest contribution to profitability growth came from income from highly liquid assets that react quickly to changes in market rates, such as deposits with the central banks and placements to other financial institutions.
 In addition, the continued release of provisions for credit losses formed over the past years also had a positive effect.
-Net interest income from corporates grew as well, because the growth in interest income in this sector outstripped interest expenses.
-The growth in interest rates and yields on government bonds also contributed to bank profitability growth
+Net interest income in this sector outstripped interest expenses.
+The growth in interest rates and yields on government bonds also contributed to